 • feeling faint or dizzy

-It may be difficult to know whether what you’re experiencing is anxiety or a panic attack.
+It may be difficult to know when you’re having a panic attack.
 Keep in mind the following:

 • The cause: Anxiety is typically related to something that’s perceived as stressful or threatening.
 Panic attacks aren’t always cued by stressors.
 They most often occur out of the blue.

-• Fight-or-flight: During a panic attack, the body’s autonomous fight-or-flight response takes over.
-Physical symptoms are often more intense than symptoms of anxiety.
+• Fight-or-flight response: During a panic attack, the body’s autonomous fight-or-flight response takes over.
+Physical symptoms are often more intense than when you’re feeling anxious in general.

-• Effect: Panic attacks typically trigger worries or fears related to having another attack.
+• Effect: Panic attacks may trigger intense worries or fears related to having another attack.
 This may have an effect on your behavior, leading you to avoid places or situations where you think you might be at risk of a panic attack.

 • experiencing trauma or witnessing traumatic events, either as a child or as an adult

-• experiencing a stressful life event, like the death of a loved one or a divorce
+• experiencing a stressful life event, such as the death of a loved one or a divorce

-• experiencing ongoing stress and worries, like work responsibilities, conflict in your family, or financial woes
+• experiencing ongoing stress and worries, such as work responsibilities, conflict in your family, or financial woes

 • living with a chronic health condition or life threatening illness